How to Deal With High Risk Orders On Shopify?

-“High Risk” can carry multiple meaning which completely depends on the context.
-Here, in High Risk Order it refers to an order that was flagged by the eCommerce platform system as being potentially a fraudulent.
-The reasons for being flagged can vary from having different billing and shipping addresses of totally different countries, their mismatches billing address and IP address, or any other suspicious flags that could rate your order as a high risk order.
+“High Risk” can carry multiple meanings which completely depends on the context.
+Here, in High Risk Order, it refers to an order that was flagged by the eCommerce platform system as being potentially fraudulent.
+The reasons for being flagged can vary from having different billing and shipping addresses of totally different countries, their mismatches billing address and IP addresses, or any other suspicious flags that could rate your order as a high risk order.

 How to Avoid Fraudulent Orders on Shopify?

 Risk Analysis Feature is built-in Shopify store design services to assist you in your likelihood of avoiding fraudulent interactions.
 As long as you are using Shopify integration solutions of Payment gateways, you will get this easy to use and understand the integrated feature.
 Here’s how the feature will assist you: